 Certain assets and liabilities have different bases for financial reporting and income tax purposes.
-Deferred income taxes have been provided for these differences.
+Deferred income taxes have been provided for these differences at the tax rates expected to be paid.

 Interest Rate Risk - The Company manages interest rate risk by maintaining a combination of fixed and variable rate debt, which may include interest rate swaps to convert fixed rate debt to variable rate debt, or to convert variable rate debt to fixed rate debt.
 Interest rate swaps are recorded at fair value in the balance sheet as an asset or liability, and the changes in fair values of both the swap and the hedged item are recorded as interest expense in current earnings.